-If you haven’t yet experienced Cowichan River tubing, I highly recommend it.
-Floating down a lazy river with a drink in hand is the absolutely perfect way to spend a hot summer afternoon for both families and/or groups of adults.
+If you haven't yet experienced Cowichan River tubing, I highly recommend it.
+Floating down a lazy river with a drink in hand is the perfect way for both families and/or groups of adults to spend a hot summer afternoon.

-The first time we decided to tube down the Cowichan River, we had absolutely no idea what to expect and had all sorts of questions about what it would be like.
-Now that we are ‘experts’ at it, I can answer a few of the more common questions about this really fun experience.
+The first time we tubed down the Cowichan River, we had no idea what to expect and had many questions about what it would be like.
+Now that we are ‘experts' at it, I can answer a few common questions about this really fun experience.
+Keep reading to learn more.

 What if we don't have our own tubes?

-There are a few companies that provide tubes for rent, as well as a shuttle service to and from the entry and exit points.
+A few companies provide tubes for rent and shuttle service to and from the entry and exit points.

-Are young children able to tube down the river on their own (be in their own tube)?
+Can young children tube down the river independently (be in their own tube)?

 Yes!

 During our first experience, our children were only 4 & 6.
-Our four-year-old was quite concerned that he was going to fall through the rather large hole of the inner tube, which of course, he didn’t.
-The best position for the kids is to lay across the tube on their back using the neck flap of their life jackets to provide extra support for their head.
+Our four-year-old was quite concerned that he would fall through the rather large hole of the inner tube, which, of course, he didn't.
+The best position for the kids is to lay across the tube on their back using the neck flap of their life jackets to provide extra support for their heads.

-We did find, however, that they rather preferred to swim beside the tube.
-If this happens with your own children, make sure to utilize the empty tube to stretch out – your neck and back will thank you!
+However, we did find that they preferred to swim beside the tube.
+If this happens with your children, use the empty tube to stretch out – your neck and back will thank you!

 Should we bring life jackets for the kids?